ibanknatoPrad/emuDownloadCenter-wiki/Emulator-genesisplus.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

-_Genesis Plus is a Sega Genesis and MegaDrive emulator.
-Screenshot taken from Author's Website._
+_Genesis Plus is a Sega Genesis and MegaDrive emulator._

 :link: [**Emulator website**](http://www.techno-junk.org/)
 ***